branflake2267/GWT-Maps-V3-Api/readme.md

 [GWT-Maps-V3-API JavaDoc's (3.8.0)](http://branflake2267.github.com/GWT-Maps-V3-Api/javadoc/3.8.0/)

 ##New Features
+1. Added waypoint to directions example
-1. InfoWindow supports GWT widgets with events
+2. InfoWindow supports GWT widgets with events

 ##Future Features
 1. GitHub host the maven repository for easier dependency adding.
 Branch of code in progress.

 ##To Build (with Maven)
 1. Download the jar (only gwt-maps-api-v3-3.8.0-beta2.jar is needed)
 2. Add the jars to your local repo.
 3. Add the dependencies to your POM.